TinuCH1976/link-library/readme.txt

 For legacy users, please see the Other Notes section for usage information.

-== Other Notes ==
+== Changelog ==

-= Update Notes =
+1. 1.1.8: Added new ordering option to follow order set by [My Link Order](http://wordpress.org/extend/plugins/my-link-order/) plugin

-version 1.1.7: Added new options to give users flexibility to choose between div class tags and heading tags.
-Users upgrading will need to select the desired output and set the value of the class name (e.g. linklistcatname) or desired heading style (e.g. h2).
+1. 1.1.7: Added new options to give users flexibility to choose between div class tags and heading tags.
+Users upgrading need to select the desired output and set the value of the class name (e.g. linklistcatname) or desired heading style (e.g. h2).

-Version 1.1.6: The H2 tags that were previously placed before and after the names of the link categories have been replaced by a div class called linklistcatname.
+1. 1.1.6: The H2 tags that were previously placed before and after the names of the link categories have been replaced by a div class called linklistcatname.
 This allows for more flexibility in formatting the element using your blog’s stylesheet.

+== Frequently Asked Questions ==

+= Can Link Library be used as before by calling PHP functions? =

 For legacy users of Link Library (pre-1.0), it is still possible to call the back-end functions of the plugin from PHP code to display the contents of your library directly from a page template.